da-nrw/DNSCore/ContentBroker/src/main/markdown/getting_started.md

     [...]/ContentBroker/

-[somewhere] denotes some arbitrary path on your file system.
+[...] denotes some arbitrary path on your file system.

 1. Download an installer for the newest stable version of the software from the [release section](https://github.com/da-nrw/DNSCore/releases) and put it to the a arbitrary temp dir on your box.
 The temp dir will be called [tmp] here.